Do you have stuff to sell and are not sure how to get rid of it? You are not alone. There are many apps to sell your stuff today.

 They also have a feature if you only want to sell 1 or 2 items on their virtual yard sale table too.
 Listing is free for single items and yard sales.

 To enhance your listing, you can buy credits.
 These credits boost your listing to the top of the list.

 You will want to use Yard Sale Treasure Map to attract the serious garage sale deal hunters that map their route each weekend.
 It’s really easy to post your sale for everybody to see.

-There are plenty of apps to help you sell locally.
-You can sell on Craigslist.
+There are plenty of apps to help you sell locally, like on Craigslist.
 Or, you can be the “big fish in the little pond” with one of the other apps.
-They are just as good and also have a large following.
-You only need to connect with one buyer to make a sale.
-The more apps you sell on increases your odds of making a sale.
-So, try several apps to sell stuff you don’t need.

 What apps do you use to sell items you no longer need?